bwagner/dtbook-preptools/README.md

 -----------------------------------------------

 You can choose whether to connect to a running instance of oxygen or to monitor it from its start.
-Add the following line to the startup script that comes with oXygen (named '`oxygen`').
-This is a command line option to the '`java`' command:
+Invoke oxygen startup (a shell script to be found in the oxygen installation directory that is named `oxygen` with the version number appended, e.g. `13.2`) with the following command line option.
+(This will be passed as a command line option to the '`java`' command):

-    -Xrunjdwp:transport=dt_socket,address=104442,server=y,suspend=$SUSPEND
+    oxygen13.2 -J-Xrunjdwp:transport=dt_socket,address=104442,server=y,suspend=$SUSPEND

 `$SUSPEND` can be either '`y`' or '`n`'.
 When '`y`', oXygen startup will be suspended until a debugger connects.
 The port to connect to is given from the oxygen command on stdout as follows: